Helsinki, Finland

 The frozen channel that separates Iso Mustasaari from Susisaari.

-But the monarch's plans foundered.
-The Russians prevented the Swedes from landing and forced their retreat to Sveaborg where they were frustrated that the military authorities had forgotten to prevent the rearmament and repair of a nautical force much larger than the Archipelago Fleet.
+The Russians prevented the Swedes from disembarking and forced their retreat to Sveaborg where they were frustrated that the military authorities had forgotten to ensure the rearmament and repair of a nautical force much larger than the Archipelago Fleet.

 Warned of this mishap, one Admiral Grieg hastened to retrieve the Russian fleet.
 Just nineteen days later, he aimed at Sveaborg.
 It disbanded a Swedish “spy” squadron and established a naval blockade that cut the Finnish south's connection with Sweden.